stapesit/aiminify-examples/README.md

 ## 🖥️ Installing AIminify

 To install AIminify, a license is needed.
-(Contact us)[mailto:info@aiminify.com] to obtain a license.
+[Contact us](mailto:info@aiminify.com) to obtain a license.
 After obtaining the license, one can install AIminify with:

 ```bash
 pip install aiminify -i https://USERNAME:PASSWORD@pypi.aiminify.com/